The Gainesville, Florida day trips and one tank trips described in our website are all within a 100 mile radius of

 St Augustine is America's oldest continuously occupied city and has preserved many of its old buildings.

 St Augustine Alligator Farm is on the National Register of Historic Places.
-It is a Gainesville Florida day trip with gators galore and a zipline too.
+It's a Gainesville Florida day trip with gators galore and a zipline too.

 Steinhatchee is a fishing village on the Gulf of Mexico near the mouth of the Steinhatchee River.